Home > Become a Notary > How to Become an Oregon Notary

 Is notary training or an exam required to become a notary or to renew a notary commission in Oregon?

-Yes.
-All first-time applicants seeking a notary public commission and inactive notaries whose commissions have expired are required to complete a mandatory training course (ORS 194.325[2]).
 To satisfy the education course requirement, an individual can take an in-person seminar or complete an online training course.
-The mandatory training courses are offered and conducted by the Oregon Secretary of State at no charge, or such training courses can be accomplished through approved certified education providers for a fee.
-After completing the mandatory training course, the new applicants and inactive notaries are required to take and pass the notary public examination.
+The mandatory training courses are offered and conducted by the Oregon Secretary of State at no charge.
+Individuals may also take a course through an approved certified education provider for a fee.

 How much does it cost to become a notary public in Oregon?